DefiNavy/website-contributions/.github/ISSUE_TEMPLATE/bug_report.md

 ### Browser console error

 ```
-Write any console logs if applicable here!
+Paste any browser console logs if applicable here!
 ```

 ### Screenshots (if applicable)